Security Camera Systems for Business

 Security systems save footage locally to surveillance-grade hard drives built for the high workload required by continuous recording.
 Included recorder storage can often be expanded with larger hard drives, while select recorders feature dual drive bays for additional storage capacity or mirrored backup.
 Once storage is full, the recorder automatically overwrites the oldest footage with new recordings, so larger storage capacity helps extend how long footage is retained.
 Retention time is also affected by factors such as camera count, resolution, bitrate, and recording mode.

-Business Security Camera Use Cases
+Business Security Camera System Use Cases

 Gold-colored icon of a storefront awning on a transparent background